mxmgorin/gmboy/README.md

   </a>
 </p>

 `GMBoy` is a Game Boy emulator written in Rust.
 It started for fun and learning but has since evolved into a more ambitious project.
-The goal is to create a fully functional emulator that balances accuracy and performance, with modern features.
+The goal is to create a fully functional emulator that balances accuracy and performance, incorporating modern features.

 Here are some highlights: